awsdocs/aws-elemental-mediapackage-user-guide/doc_source/cfigs-hls-encryption.md

 1. For **Role ARN**, enter the Amazon Resource Name \(ARN\) of the IAM role that provides you access to send your requests through API Gateway\.
 Get this from your DRM solution provider\.

-   The following example shows a role ARN:
+   The following example shows a role ARN\.

    ```
    arn:aws:iam::444455556666:role/SpekeAccess